Skip to main content

 Wave 5

-The final impulse wave in the motive sequence.
-Wave 5 completes the trend and is...
+Wave 5 is the final impulse wave in a motive sequence.
+It completes the five-wav...

 Grand SupercycleAll TermsIntermediate Degree